 Haman’s ego takes a major blow.

->

-> At the same time, Haman was the enemy of the Jews.
-A descendant of the King of the Amalekites, the people King Saul was sent to destroy but he didn’t.
+At the same time, Haman was the enemy of the Jews.
+A descendant of the Amalekite King, whom King Saul was sent to destroy but did not.

->

-> His descendant Haman having been told the story of how the God of the Jews destroyed his people decided to take revenge.
+After hearing the story of how the God of the Jews destroyed his people, his descendant Haman resolved to exact revenge.

->

-> The twist of this plot is that Saul’s disobedience didn’t stop God from completing what He started years ago which is destroying the remains of the Amalekites.
+The twist of this plot is that Saul’s disobedience didn’t stop God from completing what He started years ago which is destroying the remains of the Amalekites.

 Haman is plotting to have Mordecai hanged.
 But when Haman comes to ask the king’s permission to hang Mordecai,